 That’s it.
 If you can show that you are an employee and that your injury was closely work-related, you will likely be eligible for benefits.
 You may find it helpful to work with a lawyer when filing or defending your claim.

-Located in Tucker, The Law Office Of Arthur E. Snead, LLC, serves clients throughout metro Atlanta and Macon.
-If you’ve been injured on the job, it doesn’t matter what kind of work you do — I can help you pursue workers’ compensation.
-To learn more, call me at 404-692-6403, or send me an email.
+Located in Atlanta, The Law Office of Arthur E. Snead, LLC, serves clients across the state of Georgia.
+If you’ve been injured on the job, it doesn’t matter what kind of work you do—I can help you pursue workers’ compensation.